HLammers/cybo-drummer/README.md

 ###### p1 to p6 device
 * Assign input devices to each of the 6 MIDI in ports
 > [!NOTE]
-> If you assign a device which is already assigned to a different port, that assignment will not be stored until you unassign it from the other port.
+> If you assign a device which is already assigned to a different port, that assignment will not be stored until you deassign it from the other port.

 > [!CAUTION]
 > Cybo-Drummer does require an input channel to be specified to work.